bgiesing/brandongiesing.com/content/apps.md

 - Google Opinion Rewards (Apps)
   - Super easy surveys that are usually at most 5 questions and take a minute
   - Get Play Store credit for Android apps/games or media like movies, music, books, magazines, TV Shows, etc.
+  - [Currently iOS only] Get PayPal when you get to $2
 - FreeEats.com (SMS)
   - Sign up and get text messages, click the link and get paid instantly to PayPal
 - CitizenMe (Apps)